 Foundation To Be Named Later was the brainchild of twin brothers Theo and Paul Epstein.
 Born just 60 seconds apart, the brothers share a love of baseball and music and a commitment to giving back to their communities.

 Epstein was raised just a few miles from Fenway Park in Brookline, where he attended Brookline High School, played baseball for the Warriors, and dreamed of working for the Red Sox.
 Epstein began his career in baseball by interning with the Baltimore Orioles in 1992.
 Meanwhile, Epstein attended Yale University where he lived at Jonathan Edwards College and served as sports editor of the Yale Daily News.
 He graduated Yale in 1995 with a degree in American Studies.
 He took a job in the PR department of the San Diego Padres and soon Epstein became the team’s Director of Baseball Operations.
 While working for the Padres, he studied full-time at the University of San Diego School of Law, earning his J.D. and passing the California bar exam in 1999.
-In January 2007, Epstein married Marie Whitney, the founder and creative director of Two Penny Blue, a philanthropic women’s clothing brand which promotes social change through the education and empowerment of girls globally.
+In January 2007, Theo married Marie Whitney, the founder and creative director of Two Penny Blue, a philanthropic women’s clothing brand which promotes social change through the education and empowerment of girls globally.
 Theo and Marie currently reside in Chicago with their two sons.

 Born 60 seconds before Theo, Paul is technically the middle of Leslie and Ilene Epstein’s three children.
 Raised in Brookline with sister Anya and twin brother Theo, Paul graduated from Brookline High and headed off to Wesleyan a short 25 minutes from Theo and Anya at Yale.
 While playing soccer and studying classics, he discovered a passion for working with youth when he became a Big Brother.
 The experience completely changed the direction of Paul’s life and he embarked on a career in social work.
 After working in residential treatment at The Home for Little Wanderers, where he met his lovely wife, Saskia Grinberg, Paul earned a MSW from BU in 1998.
 He is now a social worker at Brookline High School and co-founder, with his wife Saskia, of the only youth community center in Brookline – The Brookline Teen Center.
 In 2005, he co-founded the Foundation To Be Named Later with Theo.
 He and Saskia live in Brookline with their two beautiful children, Annika and Ezra.